Article I. Purpose

 Section 1.
 General Powers.

-The affairs of the Society shall be managed by its Board of Directors.
+The affairs of the Society shall be managed by the Board of Directors.

 Section 2.
 Nominating Committee.